smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

-# Chapter 3 - The Palace Games

-Queen Pasiphaë watched from her chamber window as they erected the scaffold in the courtyard below.
-The carpenter worked quickly - he'd done this before.
-Too many times before.

-She counted the supply wagons at the distant quarry.
-Only eleven today, down from seventeen the week before.
+From her chamber window, she counted supply wagons at the distant quarry.
+Eleven today.
+Down from seventeen last week.
+The bleeding had begun.

-Her palm pressed against the cool stone.
-The vibrations traveled up from below - not settling, not construction.
-Breathing.
+Then, she saw them—the architect and his new assistant, returning through the outer gates.
+Sisyphus of Corinth.
+Minos had been cryptic about how the man arrived, mentioning only that "arrangements had been made."
+Whatever those arrangements were, they'd delivered someone who worked without rest, without fear.
+Someone who didn't belong.

+Queen Pasiphaë pressed her palm against cool stone, feeling the vibration from below.
+She knew exactly what it was: breathing.
 The same rhythm that had once moved inside her.
 Her body remembered what her mind refused.

 Behind her, the door opened without announcement.